mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 **This transcript is still in rough draft form.**

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/egolessness-lecture-1-part-1" target="_blank">Listen to the Online Audio Archive</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/egolessness-lecture-1-part-1" target="_blank">Listen to the original recording</a>

 <a class="nr-custom-trigger">Listen using NaturalReader</a>